derushio/ItnavCoronaSDKBootcamp/breakoutSample/checkGame.md

 ---

-## All code in Chapter
+## All code in this chapter
-このセクションで書いたコードの全文は以下になります。
+All code in this chapter

 ```lua
 ```lua